 Fifteen students will be paid the sum of NIS 50 each for participating in the design session (about 1 hour), NIS 750 in total.
 Fifteen architects will be paid the sum of NIS 300 each for participating in the design session at the School of Architecture, Ariel University (about 1 hour), NIS 4,500 in total.
 The required number of participants is 30 (15 from each group).
 The total cost is NIS 5,250.

 External referees will be paid the sum of NIS 100 (about 8 hours in total) for assessing the design outcomes produced by the participants during the design sessions.
-The required number of referees is 3.
+Three referees are needed.
 The total cost is NIS 2,400.

 The data collected in the design sessions will be coded.
 The outcomes of these will be submitted to a consultant /statistician, who will process this data through statistical tests.
 The estimated time for this task is 40 hours, at the rate of NIS 300 per hour.
 The total cost is NIS 12,000.

-Eventually, the services of a Manpower Company may be requested to recruit architects to participate in the experiments.
-The total cost is NIS xxxx
+Eventually, the services of a manpower company may be requested to recruit architects to participate in the experiments.
+The total cost is NIS 2000.

 Appendices